janpfeifer/gonb/README.md

 it in a REPL (Read-Eval-Print-Loop) fashion, by inserting a "Compile" step in the middle of the loop -- so it's a Read-Compile-Run-Print-Loop -- while still feeling very interactive.

-**gonb** leverages that compilation speed to implement a full-featured (at least it's getting there) [Jupyter notebook](https://jupyter.org/) kernel.
+**GoNB** leverages that compilation speed to implement a full-featured (at least it's getting there) [Jupyter notebook](https://jupyter.org/) kernel.

 It's still **experimental**.
 This is very fresh from the oven, and likely there are many nuanced